itsjaya — AI Portfolio

 Analytics Architecture

-All engagement data lives in a single SQLite file.
+All engagement data lives in analytics.db.
+Content (posts, lab, quotes) lives in content.db.
 IPs are SHA-256 hashed before storage.

 │